The Night a Museum Became Very Cool

 STEWART: That was eight years of life at MTV, just letting you know.

 CHILLAG: But let's select out Taneesha Burg(ph).
 She thought the venue was cool, but maybe not dark enough.

-Ms. TANEESHA BURG (Partygoer): It's a nice juxtaposition of this, like, really wholesome place where they have even kid shows and whatever, and then, after hours, you can come down here.
+TANEESHA BURG: It's a nice juxtaposition of this, like, really wholesome place where they have even kid shows and whatever, and then, after hours, you can come down here.
 At the same time, I don't know if they really know how to make a good nightclub scene happen in terms of ambiance.